janniver/TIresoME/README.md

 ---

-Get ready to wake up like never before with Eepy, the alarm clock that ensures you're wide awake and ready to conquer the day!
+Get ready to wake up like never before with *eepy*, the alarm clock that ensures you're wide awake and ready to conquer the day!